yaksh0210/MLops_Notes/ML_Basics/Readme.md

 ##### Training:

-+ act of combining data with (hyper) parameters to yield a model
++ Act of combining data with (hyper) parameters to yield a model

 ##### Model: